wds4/tribal-tapestry/experiment/hypothesis.md

 The two cognitive modes differ in three fundamental ways: why, when, what

 ### Why
-- The purpose of the standard cognitive mode is to maintain a model of the world that is relevant, accurate, and most importantly, *useful*.
+- The purpose of the standard cognitive mode is to maintain a model of the world that is *useful*, as judged by the individual.
 - The purpose of the social cognitive mode is to gain acceptance by the tribe; to *belong*.

 ### When